Last updated: January 6th, 2021

 The WAYNE CWS50 is one of the most popular deep well pumps on the market.
 It’s one of the quietest and most efficient 1/2 HP well pumps.
 It’s powerful, very durable, and priced lower than most well pumps in its class.

-Note: you live in an average sized home with a shallow to a medium depth well where is changeable water table, a 1HP or 3/4 HP version does exist too.
+Note: you live in an average-sized home with a shallow to a medium depth well where is the changeable water table, a 1HP or 3/4 HP version does exist too.

 The Fe Myers HJ100D is also one of your top choices if you wish to find the ideal water pump for your home.
-What I like about it is Precision molded impellers and diffuser provide smooth, balanced performance and efficiency.
+What I like about it is Precision-molded impellers and diffusers provide smooth, balanced performance and efficiency.